 This, with punitive taxation, has driven family and marital breakdown, harming men, women and children, leading in turn to ever-more State intervention, increasing dependency, marginalising men and undermining both maternal and paternal responsibilities for children.

 We unashamedly value faith, family, flag and freedom of expression.
 Our aim is to conserve conservatism before the party destroys it completely.

 We have attracted a remarkable team of literate and talented writers, of whom we are very proud, who address and explore these matters for us.

+Our writers and editors are not paid, but there are inevitable costs associated with running a website, and we have no independent funding.
 To continue with this project we need support and patronage.
 We can’t afford to be shy about asking for this.
 Many of you already are already generously donating, for which we are truly grateful.
 We wouldn’t be writing this today without you.